Kraaven/EchoScript/README.md

 ```

-Array of only specific size can be declared like this.
-A number must be in between "[]".
-If you want to create an array of unknown size, use a syscall instead
+Array can be decalared with a number, variable or pointer.

 ```
 STR-i = "num";